 Best mechanical keyboard for programming

-No one spends more time behind a keyboard than modern day software engineers, which is way serious programmers use mechanical keyboards.
+No one spends more time behind a keyboard than modern day software engineers and hardcore gaming enthusiasts.
+As a programmer, the type of mechanical keyboard you use will be vital to productivity and general typing.
 Mechanical switches can help you type faster and more efficiently, and also help you establish a flow to your work more than a standard keyboard could.
+In this article, we’ll take a look at our favorite ultimate mechanical keyboards in 2017 for programming.

-To further illustrate the importance of a great keyboard for programming, the well-know coding blog Coding Horror has an article expressing how important typing is to programmers.
+To further illustrate the importance of a great mechanical keyboard for programming, the well-known coding blog Coding Horror has an article expressing how important typing is to programmers.
 Author Jeff Atwood’s thoughts can be summed up in the following quote –

 What I’m trying to say is this: speed matters.
 When you’re a fast, efficient typist, you spend less time between thinking that thought and expressing it in code.
 Which means, if you’re me at least, that you might actually get some of your ideas committed to screen before you completely lose your train of thought.
 Again.